Alum Publications by Name

 Jonathan Tan (MA, '98), Christian Mission among the Peoples of Asia (Orbis, 2014).

-Al Tizon (PhD, ’05), Missional Preaching: Engage, Embrace, Transform (Judson Press, March 2012); Whole & Reconciled: Gospel, Church, and Mission in a Fractured World (Baker Academic, 2018); Christ Among the Classes: the Rich, the Poor, and the Mission of the Church (Orbis, 2023); Tizon, M. Sydney Park, and Soong-Chan Rah, eds., Honoring the Generations: Learning with Asian North American Congregations (Judson Press, April 2012).
+Al Tizon (PhD, '05), Christ Among the Classes: the Rich, the Poor, and the Mission of the Church (Orbis, 2023); Whole & Reconciled: Gospel, Church, and Mission in a Fractured World (Baker Academic, 2018); Tizon, M. Sydney Park, and Soong-Chan Rah, eds., Honoring the Generations: Learning with Asian North American Congregations (Judson Press, 2012); Missional Preaching: Engage, Embrace, Transform (Judson Press, 2012).

 Timothy Wadkins (PhD, '88), The Rise of Pentalcostalism in Modern El Salvador: From the Blood of the Martrys to the Baptism of the Spirit (Baylor Press, 2018).

-Jeremy D. Yunt (M.A.), Faithful to Nature: Paul Tillich and the Spiritual Roots of Environmental Ethics (Barred Owl Books, Oct 2017).
+Jeremy D. Yunt (MA), Faithful to Nature: Paul Tillich and the Spiritual Roots of Environmental Ethics (Barred Owl Books, 2017).